r-mc2/verum-archives/Campaigns/One-Shots & Side Campaigns/03 - The Red Star of Annareth/Session 01.md

 (Moe and Belanovan flip a coin [1d2], and Moe is selected)

 > **Arcadum**: Moe places his hand on the device, and it springs to life.
 Power flows all around you, the Astral Sea parts, the stars sparkle, light from all directions flow around Moe.
 The arcane energy blows him nearly back, his hat goes flying free if not for the chin straps, he holds, gripping onto the device.
 Holding his place, holding his hand down upon the device.
 Within he sees it, the central point, a star of six points, and a center.
-The Astral Traveler rises up ahead of him, and around her are six handmaidens.
+The Astral Traveller rises up ahead of him, and around her are six handmaidens.
 >
 > Moe Kowbull, through the concourse of destiny you are the first player to ever have walked to the threshold, and so it falls to you, if you wish for this strength I will name you Shaper.<br>
 **Moe**: I accept.<br>